RoboClaw 2x60A Motor Controller (V5)

 The RoboClaw motor controllers from Ion Motion Control (formerly Orion Robotics) can control a pair of brushed DC motors using USB serial, TTL serial, RC, or analog inputs.
 Integrated dual quadrature decoders make it easy to create a closed-loop speed control system.
 This version can supply a continuous 60 A per channel (120 A peak).

 |Description||Specs (8)||Pictures (3)||Resources (18)||FAQs (0)||On the blog (0)|

-The RoboClaw from Ion Motion Control (formally Orion Robotics) is an efficient, versatile, dual-channel synchronous regenerative motor controller.
-It can supply two brushed DC motors with 5 A, 15 A, 30 A, or 60 A continuous (depending on the model) at voltages from 6 V to 34 V, and it allows for peak currents up to twice the maximum continuous rating.
+The RoboClaw from Ion Motion Control (formerly Orion Robotics) is an efficient, versatile, dual-channel synchronous regenerative motor controller.
+It can supply two brushed DC motors with 7.5 A, 15 A, 30 A, 45 A, or 60 A continuous (depending on the model) at voltages from 6 V to 34 V, and it allows for peak currents up to twice the maximum continuous rating.